SrivishnuR/srivishnur.github.io/_posts/2023-03-03-autocomplete.md

     <figcaption>Figure 6: The new parse tree for the string “arr[f”</figcaption>
 </figure>

-The difference is night and day – here we are able to generate a parse tree that enters expression and identifier and thus allows for a smarter scope generation which results in expected code completion options.
-This was all caused by refactoring the indexedBinding and unionBinding rules into one rule – expressionBinding.
-This expressionBinding rule combines all array binding rules that start with expression, and as thus, ANTLR is able to deterministically look ahead into expressionBinding and generate a more complete parse tree.
+The difference is night and day – here we are able to generate a parse tree that enters `expression` and `identifier` and thus allows for a smarter scope generation which results in expected code completion options.
+This was all caused by refactoring the `indexedBinding` and `unionBinding` rules into one rule – `expressionBinding`.
+This `expressionBinding` rule combines all array binding rules that start with expression, and as thus, ANTLR is able to deterministically look ahead into `expressionBinding` and generate a more complete parse tree.

 In more technical terms, what we did here was make our grammar LL1 (or left lookahead 1).
 This means our parser only has to look ahead one token to create a valid parse tree.
 However, we don’t recommend arbitrarily making your language LL1, this can potentially explode the size of your grammar and make it very confusing to work with.
 Instead, we recommend identifying where poor error correction affects functionality negatively and spot correcting.
 While our example grammar has been completely converted to LL1, this is not the case with the Airscript production grammar.

 ## Adding code completion to sample data
 One major annoyance when dealing with 3rd party APIs in a high code language is that the response is often not typed – getting the specific field you want is a very manual process that involves constantly switching tabs between your editor and API documentation.

 This is a situation in which Airkit shines.
 Due to the nature of Airkit Data Flows, each operation (such as a data transform or an http request) is separated to an individual frame which allows for a visually clean code flow design as well as operation isolated testing.
 While usually the output of each operation has a set type the code completion engine can utilize for suggestions in future frames, http requests are a prime example of when this isn’t the case.
-But in these situations, what we’re able to do instead is generate a type for you based on an example test run for the operation, and as a result we can give you full code completion functionality for the response of any api call!
+But in these situations, what we’re able to do instead is generate a type for you based on an example test run for the operation, and as a result we can give you full code completion functionality for the response of **any** api call!

 For example, let’s say we wanted a cat fact.
 We’ll start by requesting a list of cat facts.